potatolappy/e-commerce-analysis/README.md

 - replacing / dropping null values
 - formatting datatypes in SQL
 - some visualizations using seaborne (boxplot, histplot, barplot)
+- Appending one or more columns using pandas

 **Objective:**